 Atem told him everything.

-Then, about his own feelings — as much as he understood them.
+And then he talked about his own feelings, as far as he understood them.

-As he spoke, he noticed that putting his own feelings into words was harder than expected.
+As he talked, he noticed that saying his feelings out loud was harder than he'd expected.

-Seto didn't interrupt, and he didn't reach for his documents.
+Seto didn't interrupt partway through, and didn't reach for the documents.

-When Atem finished, Seto thought for a moment and said:
+When Atem finished, he thought for a moment, then said:

 "Mostly."